About

 MISSION STATEMENT

-Mizel JCDS accomplishes our mission:
+Mizel JCDS Values:

 Developing a life long love of learning.